-The readings are drawn from several sources: handouts that I have written, articles, and selections from books.
+The readings are drawn from several sources: handouts, articles, and selections from books.
 All readings are required.
-They are all posted on the course's LumiNUS website.
+They are all posted on the course's Canvas website.

 In the schedule below, I list the requirements and readings for each week.
 For the requirements, I list the due dates.
 Bolded text indicates something which you will need to submit for a grade, like a paper.
 Note that the readings, for any given week, should be completed before the lecture in that week.